mgechev/angularjs-style-guide/README.md

                 * directive2.sass

 This approach can be combined with both directory structures above.
+* One more slight variation of both directory structures is the one used in [ng-boilerplate](http://joshdmiller.github.io/ng-boilerplate/#/home).
+In it the unit tests for given component are hold in the folder the component is located.
+This way when you make changes in given components it is easier to find their tests, the tests also act as documentation and show uses cases.

+        * services
+          * cache
+            * cache1.js
+            * cache1.spec.js
+          * models
+            * model1.js
+            * model1.spec.js

 * The `app.js` file contains routes definition, configuration and/or manual bootstrap (if required).
 * Each JavaScript file should only hold a single component.
 The file should be named with the component's name.